laravel-commode/common/README.md

             }
         }

-<code>Resolver</code> can resolve closures and class methods or turn them into resolvable closures.
-Here's an example
-of using it.
+``Resolver`` can resolve closures and class methods or turn them into resolvable closures.
+Here's an example of using it.

 ###Resolver and closures: